Apply in UCAS for Sept 19 now

 You may also qualify for a scholarship or financial award:

-Successful completion of the degree confers eligibility to practise as a social worker within the UK, and to register with the Scottish Social Services Council (SSSC) and the other Social Care Councils in the UK.
+Successful completion confers eligibility to register with the Scottish Social Services Council (SSSC) and the other Social Care Councils in the UK.
+Completion of the degree also deems you eligible to practise as a social worker within the UK.

 Taking this course, you will have access to some of the world's best facilities.